This post contains affiliate links.

 Where to Find a Job:

-My husband (only boyfriend at the time) and I both did a phone interview, and I took a bus from Boston to New York (in a snow storm) for an interview as well.
+My husband (only boyfriend at the time) and I both did a phone interview, and I took a bus from Boston to New York for an in-person interview as well.
 They try to set them up for those who can make them, but it wasn’t required.

 The contract included housing, utilities, flights at the beginning and end of the school year, healthcare, and a $2,200/month salary, equating to $26,400/year.
 However, we also received a raise our second year and a $10,000 bonus upon completion of our second year.

-All in all, we received about $66,000 each in cash payment over the two years.
+All in all, we received about $66,000 each in monetary income over the two years.
 With the value of the free housing, tax free income, and flights, the package was worth closer to $86,000 for the two years of work.

-When I first arrived, I thought that I’d be making a major lifestyle shift away from my drinking and party days in college (because it’s the Middle East, right?)
+When I first arrived, I thought that I’d be making a major lifestyle shift away from my drinking and party days in college (because it’s the Middle East, right?).

 I was SO wrong.

 Brunch there is a magical thing.
-In the UAE, it means that you pay a set fee and get access to a 5-star buffet and open bar for usually 4 or 5 hours at a time.
-Once those were done, we’d hit the bars and go dancing or drinking for the rest of the night.
+In the UAE, it means that you pay a set fee and get access to a five-star buffet and open bar for four or five hours at a time.
+Once those were done, we’d grab a taxi and go dancing or drinking for the rest of the night.